jasonlin316/ARGO/PyG/README.md

    conda activate GNN
    ```

-5. Note: there exist a bug in the older version of the Scikit-Optimization library.
+5. Note: there exists a bug in the older version (before v0.9.0) of the Scikit-Optimization library.
    To fix the bug, find the "transformer.py" which should be located in
    ```~/anaconda3/envs/py38/lib/python3.8/site-packages/skopt/space/transformers.py```
    Once open the file, replace all ```np.int``` with ```int```.